gablilli/desktop/src/inventory/README.md

 # Inventory Module

 A SQLite-backed inventory system for persisting file metadata in the Cloudreve sync service.
+Implementation uses the Diesel ORM with embedded migrations so the schema is automatically migrated to the latest version whenever the process starts.

 ## Overview